inpsyde/multilingual-press/readme.txt

 Tested up to: 4.7
 Stable tag: 2.5.1

-Simply THE multisite-based free open source plugin for your multilingual websites.
+The multisite-based free open source plugin for your multilingual WordPress websites.

 == Description ==